 To help your amiibo properly utilize its moveset, you will mirror match it from Level 1 all the way to Level 50.
 Playing timed matches on Ω-form stages is highly recommended.

 - Primary damage-racking moves: forward tilt, down tilt, forward smash, Charge Blast, and Gunner Missile.
 The Mii Gunner’s forward tilt has good reach and deals decent damage, but has a bit of ending lag.
-Down tilt is surprisingly powerful, and is best used at point blank.
-Forward smash has a very long hitbox, but has weak knockback and is not reliable as a KO move.
+Down tilt is surprisingly powerful and is best used at point blank.
+Forward smash has a very long hitbox, but has weak knockback and is unreliable as a KO move.
 Charge Blast is the Mii Gunner’s strongest projectile, and can be used in a number of different ways.
 Make sure to always have a full Charge Blast ready to use.
-Gunner Missile is functionally identical to Samus’ missiles, and is stronger when you input it like a smash attack.
+Gunner Missile is functionally identical to Samus’ missile and is stronger when you input it like a smash attack.

 - Primary KO moves: Charge Blast and down smash.
 Full Charge Blasts are the Mii Gunner’s most optimal method of KOing opponents.
 It can be used from medium to far range to great effect.
 Down smash is an option for close-ranged combat, and hits on both sides.

 When your amiibo finally reaches Level 50, its training will truly begin.
 Just like a real player, amiibo need match experience and practice against different characters.

 Now that your amiibo has reached Level 50, its training will become a bit more involved.
 Defense and counterattacks are important to your amiibo’s success, but its match experience is even more important.
 Your amiibo will need to be exposed to as many fighters, stages, and situations as possible.